 For all their other faults, social media networks are a great place to start building a fanbase.
 For a start, they’re free.
 It will cost you nothing to set up a page on Facebook or a separate account on Instagram, Twitter, Soundcloud – whatever works for you.
 Invite all your friends to like or follow your page.
 Then ask all of your friends to ask all of their friends to like or follow your page too.

 And then just start talking about stuff.
 Try to talk about things relevant to you and your first fans.
 And don’t get yourself caught up in conversations that could offend your fans or harm your reputation.
 But, other than that, be as vocal as you can.
-Post about events you’ve got coming up, Tweet other people who are doing something similar to you and create opportunities to collaborate.
+Post about events you’ve got coming up, use Twitter to tweet other people who are doing something similar to you and create opportunities to collaborate.
 Just go for it.
 The more you post, the more discoverable you’ll become.

 Chances are you’re a social media pro already thanks to your personal use of social networks.
-So before you know it, you’ll have made an awesome start and you’ll have built an initial fanbase.
-All for free.
-Go you.
+Once you’ve gained enough social media engagement, you will have already made a great start at fostering fan loyalty.

-As a quick reference, here’s a run-through of the social platforms you can use and how you can make the most of them:
+As a quick reference, here’s a run-through of the social channels you can use and the best practice to make the most of them:

 How to post on Instagram?

-• Use hashtags to join conversations and get your photos discovered.
+- Use Instagram hashtags to join conversations and get your photos discovered.

-• Create a business page for you/your business/your band/your community.
+- Create a Facebook business page for you/your business/your band/your community.

-• Post updates on what you’re doing and thinking about.
+- Post updates on what you’re doing and thinking about for your current fans to stay in the loop.

 How to post on Twitter?